-This 12-month fellowship provides in-depth knowledge of the multidisciplinary diagnostic approach to medical oncology, with an emphasis on breast imaging and intervention.
-The Women's Cancer Imaging Fellow will spend 50% of his/her time in clinical rotations
+This combined fellowship provides in-depth knowledge of the multidisciplinary diagnostic approach to medical oncology, with an emphasis on breast imaging and intervention.

 - 50% will be spent in clinical rotations in breast imaging, rotating through both Dana-Farber and Brigham and Women's Hospital.

 Beginning with the 2018 academic year, Dana-Farber will be participating in the SBI Breast Imaging Fellowship Match.

 The Breast Imaging Fellowship Match is sponsored by the Society of Breast Imaging and it will be managed by the

 National Resident Matching Program.
 In order to become a fellow with Dana-Farber Cancer Institute, you must register with the Radiology Match, of which Breast Imaging is a part.
 Breast Imaging has implemented an All In Policy for the Match.
 This means that programs participating in the Match cannot extend any offers to candidates outside of the Match.
 Applicants can withdraw from the Match prior to the ranking